KetchuppOfficial/Red_Black_Tree/README.md

 ## Requirements

-The following application have to be installed:
+The following application has to be installed:
 - CMake of version 3.15 (or higher)

 ## How to install